Medically reviewed by Drugs.com. Last updated on Feb 21, 2022.

 Proper use of Mycobutin

 Rifabutin may be taken on an empty stomach (either 1 hour before or 2 hours after a meal).
 However, if this medicine upsets your stomach, you may want to take it with food.

 If you cannot swallow the capsule, you may open it and the contents of the capsules may be mixed with applesauce.
 Be sure to take all the food to get the full dose of medicine.

-To help prevent MAC disease, it is very important that you keep taking this medicine for the full time of treatment.
+To help prevent MAC disease, it is very important that you keep using this medicine for the full time of treatment.
 You may have to take it every day for many months.
 It is important that you do not miss any doses.